Skip to content

 ## Goals

-- Verify Maggus can process a task end-to-end
+- Test that Maggus can pick up a task and complete it

 ## User Stories

-**Description:** Create a simple hello-world script to verify the setup.
+**Description:** Create a simple greeting file to verify the setup works.

 **Acceptance Criteria:**